eastcoastmining/pragmatic-haskell/src/introduction.md

 ### Purely Functional

-Pure means doing one thing, and one thing only, example: `1 + 1`, that is pure, we all know that the result is `2`.
+Pure means doing one thing, and one thing only, example: `1 + 1`, the `+` function is pure, it adds two numbers together and does nothing else.

 In common programming languages we can can mix pure and impure functions together: